-If they planned ahead, when arriving at college they will have already visited the campus at least twice, once when they were looking at schools, and again with their orientation and mobility specialist to learn their primary routes around campus.
+If they planned ahead, when arriving at college, they would have already visited the campus at least twice.
+Once, when they were looking at schools, and again with their orientation and mobility specialist to learn their primary routes around campus.
 If offered, they may have already attended a freshman orientation and met with the staff from the Office for Disabled Students.
 They have the AT they need and know how to use it.
 They have good independent living skills.
 They have already worked with the Disability Services Office in areas where they may need assistance, like testing accommodations, and contacted their roommate over the summer.
 They have also learned strong self-advocacy skills during middle and high school and have a clear sense of self-determination, enabling them to get through all the new challenges college brings.

 College will still be demanding, but a student who has completed the tasks outlined in the Transition Activity Calendar will be prepared to meet the challenges of college academics as well as campus life.